Cod-e-Codes/codesleuth/README.md

 This project is released under the MIT License; please credit the original author in any forks or derivative works.

 > **Commercial Use:**
-> If your organization is interested in using CodeSleuth in a proprietary, enterprise, or commercial environment and would like dedicated support, licensing, or integration help, please [contact the maintainer](mailto:cod.e.codes.dev@gmail.com) to discuss commercial licensing options.
+> Organizations interested in using CodeSleuth in proprietary, enterprise, or commercial environments — including use cases requiring dedicated support, custom licensing, or integration assistance — are encouraged to [contact the maintainer](mailto:cod.e.codes.dev@gmail.com) to discuss commercial licensing options.

 ---